MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger.md

 ---
 # Debugger feature tour

-This topic introduces the features of the Visual Studio debugger in an easy-to-follow walkthrough.
+This topic introduces the features of the Visual Studio debugger in an step-by-step walkthrough.
+If you want a higher-level view of the debugger features, see [Debugger Feature Tour](../debugger/debugger-feature-tour.md).

 You can either read along to see the features of the debugger or you can download the complete sample used in the feature tour and follow the step-by-step instructions yourself.
 To download the sample and follow along, go to [Photo Viewer Demo](https://code.msdn.microsoft.com/windowsdesktop/WPF-Photo-Viewer-Demo-be75662a).